 “The saddest song will not comfort the father, and no one will be a better friend to me like the son”.

-Father and son are in Iran referred to Reza Shah the great and his son Mohammad Reza Shah Pahlavi.
-The music video contains images of Reza Shah and Mohammad Reza Shah.
-It also shows Aref sitting at a table reading books about Reza Shah and Mohammad Reza Shah.
-One of the books on the table is “Answer to History”, a book written by Mohammad Reza Shah in exile.
+The references to “father and son” allude to Reza Shah the Great and his son Mohammad Reza Shah Pahlavi.
+The music video features images of both leaders, and it shows Aref engrossed in books about them, including “Answer to History”, penned by Mohammad Reza Shah during his exile.